 Benjamin Hornigold

-Benjamin Hornigold was a pirate that ran raids on cargo ships.
+Benjamin Hornigold was a pirate who ran raids on cargo ships.
 His second-in-command was none other than Edward Teach, a notorious pirate who later became known as “Blackbeard.”
 In his later years, Hornigold became a pirate hunter and died in an unforeseen shipwreck.
 Wikimedia Commons

 7 of 28